Understanding AWS Lambda scaling and throughput

 Anticipating handling additional load, the application builders have raised account concurrency to 7,000.
 There are no other Lambda functions running in this account, so this function can use all available account concurrency.

 - 09:00: There is a large spike in traffic at 5,000 sustained requests.
-1000 requests use the existing runtime environments.
+1000 requests use the existing execution environments.
 Lambda uses the 3,000 available burst concurrency to create new environments to handle the additional load.
 1,000 requests are throttled as there is not enough burst concurrency to handle all 5,000 requests.
 Transactions per second are 16,000.

 - 09:01: Lambda scales by another 500 concurrent invocations per minute.
 500 requests are still throttled.
 The application can now handle 4,500 concurrent requests.